 As a final experiment with torus envelopes, I recreated the above version, but this time using a hexagonal rather than a pentagonal arrangement of activity-spaces.
 This enabled me to set this version of the dwelling within the 3-road gleba format that I had always used, and which I prefer.
 The illustration on the right shows this final version of the torus dwelling set within the farmlet gleba, with its lake and two crop circles.

 This design does, however, result in a dwelling of 24 activity spaces, as show on the left.
 This is far too many for a normal family-sized dwelling.
 Consequently, for all its simplicity, the torus is not really a suitable form of envelope for my conception of a universal terrestrial dwelling.
-This final torus version of the dwelling was generated by POVray using the program lardocecu6.pov.
+This final torus version of the dwelling was generated by the POVray program lardocecu6.pov.
 The program to optimise the room sizes for the hexagon-based version is lardocecu6.java.